(08) 8340 4009 lutheran.archives@lca.org.au

 Language: Dieri

-Mission oversight: Evangelical Lutheran Synod in Australia
+Mission oversight: Evangelical Lutheran Synod in Australia/Immanuel Synod (Hermannsburg MS missionaries) (1866-1873)

 In 1865, Pastor Ludwig Harms, head of the Hermannsburg Mission Society in Germany, partnered with the South Australian Lutheran synods to establish a mission in the North-Eastern area of the colony.
 A year later, German missionaries J.F.
 Gössling and E. Homann, with lay helpers H.H.
 Vogelsang and J.E.
 Jacob, left Tanunda in the Barossa Valley for Lake Hope.
 From Lake Hope, they decided to relocate to Lake Kopperamanna to join a group of Moravian missionaries who had arrived earlier, before moving further west again.
 After a drought-laden three month journey, they established their mission at Lake Killalpaninna.
 This area was an important Dieri ceremonial and trade centre where large gatherings of neighbouring language groups met periodically.